trel/irods_client_rest_cpp_beast/README.md

 HTTP API token generation.

 #### Add your specified `irods_user_claim` to the user's claims

 Currently, the server looks for the custom claim in the ID Token, which is specified in the `irods_user_claim` parameter.
 This serves as the mapping mechanism for an OIDC User to an iRODS User.

 A user who authenticates but does not have the claim specified in `irods_user_claim` mapped in their account will not have access to the API.
 A HTTP 400 Bad Request status code will be returned if the claim specified in `irods_user_claim` is not found.

 #### Supported Grants

 Currently, the HTTP API server supports the following two grants:

 - Resource Owner Password Credentials Grant
 - Authorization Code Grant

-While we currently support the _Resource Owner Password Credentials Grant_, there are plans to remove support for this in the future.
+While we also currently support the _Resource Owner Password Credentials Grant_, there are plans to remove support for this in the future.

-Reason being, the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics) draft, as well as the [The OAuth 2.1 Authorizaiton Framework](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/) draft both deprecate that grant.
+Reason being, the [OAuth 2.0 Security Best Current Practice](https://datatracker.ietf.org/doc/html/draft-ietf-oauth-security-topics) draft, as well as the the [OAuth 2.1 Authorization Framework](https://datatracker.ietf.org/doc/draft-ietf-oauth-v2-1/) draft both deprecate that grant.
 More information can be found on the reasoning for the deprecation in the links provided above.